The Ultimate Subaru Track Car Build Guide - Crawford Performance

 All the horsepower you can build is useless if you can't confidently slow down for the next corner.
 On the track, your brakes are just as important as your engine.
 They’re not just for stopping; they’re for controlling your speed, setting up your line, and ultimately, shaving seconds off your lap times.
 A powerful and reliable brake system gives you the confidence to push harder and brake later, knowing your car will respond exactly as you expect.
 Ignoring your brakes is a major safety risk.
 The intense heat generated during a track session can quickly overwhelm a stock setup, leading to a dangerous condition known as brake fade, where your pedal goes soft and your stopping power disappears.
 This isn't just about slow lap times; it's about maintaining control when you're pushing your Subaru to its limits.
 To properly prepare your car for the track, you need a holistic approach to the braking system.
 This means addressing every component, from the pads that create friction to the fluid that transfers pressure.
 We’ll cover the three essential areas to upgrade: pads, rotors and calipers, and the supporting lines and fluid that tie it all together.

-Choose the Right Brake Pads
+How to Choose the Right Brake Pads for the Track

 Your brake pads are the first line of defense against brake fade.
 The stock pads on your Subaru are designed for daily driving—they’re quiet, produce minimal dust, and work well when cold.
 But on a track, they will overheat and fail quickly.
 Track-oriented brake pads are made from compounds that can withstand extremely high temperatures without losing their bite.
 While they might be noisy and dusty on the street, their ability to perform consistently under pressure is essential for track safety.
 For cars that see both street and track duty, a high-performance hybrid pad offers a great compromise, giving you solid performance without making your daily commute unbearable.

-Upgrade Your Rotors & Calipers
+When to Upgrade Your Rotors & Calipers

 To handle the heat generated by aggressive track pads, you need upgraded rotors and calipers.
 Larger diameter rotors provide more surface area to dissipate heat and offer greater leverage for increased stopping power.
 Slotted rotors are an excellent choice for track use, as the slots help clear away gas and dust from between the pad and rotor surface, ensuring a clean bite every time.
 For a serious upgrade, multi-piston calipers provide a significant advantage.
 They apply clamping force more evenly across the brake pad, which improves feel, reduces pad wear, and delivers the immense stopping force needed for high-speed braking zones.
 These are some of the most effective performance parts you can install for track driving.

-Better Lines, Fluid, & Cooling
+Don't Forget the Details: Brake Lines, Fluid, & Cooling

 The supporting components of your brake system are just as critical.
 Standard brake fluid has a low boiling point and can quickly fail under track conditions, resulting in a spongy pedal and a total loss of braking.
 Switching to a high-temperature fluid (like a DOT 4 or better) is a non-negotiable step.
 You should also replace your factory rubber brake lines with stainless steel braided lines.
 They don’t expand under pressure like rubber lines do, giving you a much firmer and more responsive pedal feel.
 For dedicated track cars, installing brake cooling ducts that channel air directly to your rotors will help manage temperatures and ensure your brakes perform consistently lap after lap.